sickozell/SickoCV/README.md

 #### - Description:
 'blender' is a crossfade mixer between mono or stereo signals.
 It can be used either with cv signals or audio sources.
-Mix can be modulated by uni/bipolar signal.
+Mix can be modulated by uni/bipolar signals.
 Modulation can be further modulated by another signal.
-Audio rate modulations are allowed to create new waveforms.
+Audio rate modulations are allowed.
+#### - Detailed instructions:
+Connect CVs or audio sources to IN1 and IN2, mono or stereo signals can be independently used.
+PHASE switches invert the sign of input signals.
+MIX knob sets the crossfade level between the inputs.

+**MIX MOD section**
+Connecting MIX MOD CV input enables mix modulation.
+ATNV knob attenuverts CV input.
+CV input range is usually unipolar 0-10v.
+RNG switch in 'bipolar' position adds +5v to CV input, so audio signals can be used for modulation.
+Modulation is added to the MIX knob.

+**ATNV MD section**
+ATNV MD can be used to add modulation to the ATNV knob in MIXMOD section, the rules are the same.

 ## Blender8
 ### 8 single crossfade mixers with modulation
 #### - Description:
 'blender8' is a set of 8 crossfade mixers between two signals.
 As the previous one it can be used either with cv signals or audio sources.
-Mix can be modulated by uni/bipolar signal.
+Mix can be modulated by uni/bipolar signals.
 Audio rate modulations are allowed.
+#### - Detailed instructions:
+'blender8' provides 8 mono crossfade mixers and differs from 'blender' module in the following things.
+Only the IN2 input signal can be phase inverted.
+If a CV input is connected for modulation the MIX knob becomes the modulation attenuverter.

 ## bToggler / bToggler Compact
 ### Buffered stereo signal toggle switch router, with VCA and ASR envelope generator, in regular and compact form factor